Abishevs/simple-physics-engine/README.md

 relative to c++, that maybe is not true anymore)
 * learn about graphics rendering
 * learn rust conccurency and multithearding, for high speeeeeed computation
-* get deeper understanding of simple physics concepts, that I learn in school
+* get better understanding of simple physic concepts, that I learn in school

-### ONGOING and not meant as an production crate
-It's my learning playground to learn Rust and engine design & graphics rendering